laravel/spark-docs/installation.md

         }
     ],

-You should also add the following dependencies to your `composer.json` file's `require` section:
+You should also add the following dependency to your `composer.json` file's `require` section:

     "laravel/spark": "~2.0",

+In case you'll be using Braintree, you need to add laravel/cashier-braintree:

+    "laravel/cashier-braintree": "~2.0"

+Or if you'll use Stripe, you need to add laravel/cashier:

     "laravel/cashier": "~7.0"

 Next, run the `composer update` command.
 You may be prompted for a GitHub token in order to install the private Spark repository.
 Composer will provide a link where you can create this token.
 Once the dependencies are installed, add the following service providers to your `app.php` configuration file: